RBL Bank Ltd leads losers in 'A' group

-Borosil Renewables Ltd, ISGEC Heavy Engineering Ltd, Inox Leisure Ltd and Zee Entertainment Enterprises Ltd are among the other losers in the BSE's 'A' group today, 27 December 2021.
+MOIL Ltd, Adani Green Energy Ltd, Hindustan Construction Company Ltd and Delta Corp Ltd are among the other losers in the BSE's 'A' group today, 30 December 2021.

-Borosil Renewables Ltd, ISGEC Heavy Engineering Ltd, Inox Leisure Ltd and Zee Entertainment Enterprises Ltd are among the other losers in the BSE's 'A' group today, 27 December 2021.
+MOIL Ltd, Adani Green Energy Ltd, Hindustan Construction Company Ltd and Delta Corp Ltd are among the other losers in the BSE's 'A' group today, 30 December 2021.

-Borosil Renewables Ltd tumbled 4.99% to Rs 610.65.
-The stock was the second biggest loser in 'A' group.On the BSE, 1.55 lakh shares were traded on the counter so far as against the average daily volumes of 1.37 lakh shares in the past one month.
+MOIL Ltd lost 5.91% to Rs 171.
+The stock was the second biggest loser in 'A' group.On the BSE, 81263 shares were traded on the counter so far as against the average daily volumes of 38246 shares in the past one month.

-ISGEC Heavy Engineering Ltd lost 4.86% to Rs 624.1.
-The stock was the third biggest loser in 'A' group.On the BSE, 30582 shares were traded on the counter so far as against the average daily volumes of 17622 shares in the past one month.
+Adani Green Energy Ltd tumbled 5.67% to Rs 1313.5.
+The stock was the third biggest loser in 'A' group.On the BSE, 16952 shares were traded on the counter so far as against the average daily volumes of 24717 shares in the past one month.

-Inox Leisure Ltd slipped 3.67% to Rs 352.1.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 39255 shares were traded on the counter so far as against the average daily volumes of 67453 shares in the past one month.
+Hindustan Construction Company Ltd plummeted 4.96% to Rs 16.87.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 60.28 lakh shares were traded on the counter so far as against the average daily volumes of 43.83 lakh shares in the past one month.

-Zee Entertainment Enterprises Ltd dropped 3.65% to Rs 319.6.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 7.46 lakh shares were traded on the counter so far as against the average daily volumes of 12.81 lakh shares in the past one month.
+Delta Corp Ltd corrected 4.82% to Rs 250.95.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 2.15 lakh shares were traded on the counter so far as against the average daily volumes of 3.09 lakh shares in the past one month.

 Powered by Capital Market - Live News